Exotic Ants of the Southeastern United States [Southeastern ants] [Southeastern ants-Pests]

 Nylanderia bourbonica (Forel) (AL, FL, GA, MO, SC) (introduced-Old World Tropics, pest)

-Nylanderia fulva (Mayr) (FL, LA, MS) (introduce-South America)
+Nylanderia fulva (Mayr) (FL, GA, LA, MS) (introduces-South America)

 Nylanderia guatemalensis (Forel) (FL) (Introduced-Central America, pest??)